 Lime’s Myriad Uses

 Lime is the versatile mineral.
-Various forms of lime are used in environmental, metallurgy, construction, chemical/industrial applications, and more.
+Various forms of lime are used in environmental, metallurgical, construction, and chemical/industrial applications, and more.
 The fastest growing use of lime is in environmental applications, where lime is used to comply with air, drinking water, wastewater, and solid waste regulations.